buildlyio/buildly-angular-template/README.md

 #### Reducers & Epics

 The store module also enables you to combine reducers and provide epics.
-The reducers and epics will be injected into your application after the [midgard-schematics command](/walhall/midgard/midgard-schematics) (`npm run init`) is executed in the build process.
+The reducers and epics will be injected into your application after the [Midgard-schematics command](/walhall/midgard/midgard-schematics) (`npm run init`) is executed in the build process.

 Custom reducers can be added to the reducers object under `src/lib/modules/store/store.ts`.
 Custom epics can be added to the array in this file.